u-bend leak

 What to do if there’s a leak in your home

-All of our content is approved by our in-house advisory board of experts
+All of our content is approved by our in-house experts

 Every home is prone to leaks.
-There are usually dozens of pipes running through our homes’ walls for the plumbing and central heating, and they can be temperamental – especially in frosty weather
+There are usually dozens of pipes running through our homes’ walls for the plumbing and central heating, and they can be temperamental – especially in frosty weather.

 • What should you do if there’s a leak in your home?